Frequently Asked Questions

 Q: Who has voting rights?

-A: According to Section X Article 1 of the SGA Constitution, anyone representing a club or organization, hall, commuters, or the campus at large will have a vote in SGA; class presidents also have a voting right, as do the SGA executive officers, with the exception of the president (unless a tie occurs).
+A: According to SGA Constitution, anyone representing a club or organization, hall, commuters, or the campus at large will have a vote in SGA; class officers also have a voting right, as do the SGA executive officers, with the exception of the president (unless a tie occurs).
 You are also entitled to a vote if you are appointed by SGA to serve on any College or SGA committee, council, or panel.
 SGA executive officers are allowed to vote up until the end of the year, even after the new administration takes office in the spring.
-To retain voting rights, representatives must attend all meetings and complete three service projects per semester.
-Representative are allowed to be absent from two meetings and still retaining their voting rights.
+To retain voting rights, representatives must maintain good standing.